Volkswagen T3 VANAGON CARAT

 – Sliding window in passenger area, color glass

-– current inspection with change of engine oil, oil filter, brake fluid and air filter carried out
+– Inspection with change of engine oil, oil filter, brake fluid and air filter carried out

-– V-belt of Lima and water pump renewed
+– V-belt of generator and water pump renewed

 For many of its followers, this is the ultimate version of the VW Bus: The Volkswagen Type 2 (T3), as it was officially referred to, the third generation of VW’s forever-popular van.
 It still had the engine where they thought it belonged: in the rear.
 In fact, early T3 models featured the identical air-cooled engines of the predecessor, even though the new van was much roomier and also a fair bit heavier.
 1981 the first Diesel-powered T3 were made available, and as of 1982, a new generation of water-cooled boxer engines became standard.
 Regular improvements, such as the introduction of fuel injection or catalytic converters kept the T3 up to date.
 In 1985, the 4 wheel-drive option called Syncro was released.